 In fact, this mercy provides the motivation by which we live a life of renewed commitment to God’s Word (Romans 12:1; 1 Peter 1:3).

 Question: What is your motivation to live for God?
-You can leave a comment by clicking here.
+To leave a comment, just click here.